lodgedwhere/lodgedwhere.github.io/essays/wittgenstein-compactification.md

 # Wittgenstein’s Boundary and the Compactification of the Self

-*“The subject does not belong to the world but is a limit of the world.”* (5.632)
+“The subject does not belong to the world but is a limit of the world.”
+(5.632)

-*“The eye is not in the visual field.”* (5.633)
+“The eye is not in the visual field.”
+(5.633)

-*“The self of solipsism shrinks to a point without extension, and there remains the reality coordinated with it.”* (5.64)
+“The self of solipsism shrinks to a point without extension, and there remains the reality coordinated with it.”
+(5.64)

 These three remarks from the *Tractatus* are among Wittgenstein’s most enigmatic.
 They are usually read as suggestive observations about the peculiar status of the subject, but no clear mechanism is given.

 Why should the self be a boundary rather than an object?
 Why should it be invisible?
 And why should it “shrink to a point” while the world remains?

 I would like to propose that these remarks describe the geometry of selfhood with remarkable precision.

 Consider how the ordinary sense of self is constructed.
 An action occurs.
 A cup moves because a hand moved.
 The hand moved because the arm moved.
 The arm moved because the body moved.
 The mind naturally traces this causal chain backward toward its source.

-Eventually, however, the explanation reaches an unusual place.
-It arrives at the origin of perception itself.
+Eventually, however, the explanation reaches a limit.
+Every further explanation remains another event within experience, while the point from which experience itself is given lies beyond the chain of objects being explained.
+The causal inquiry has arrived, not at another thing, but at the **boundary of experience**.
+This boundary is not yet the self.
+It is simply the place where causal explanation terminates.

+Independently, experience possesses another remarkable feature: every perception is given from a point of view that never itself appears within what is perceived.
+The eye is not in the visual field.

+This is the **origin of perception**.
+These two limits need not be the same.
+One is the terminus of explanation; the other is the source from which the world appears.
+At this point, the mind performs a subtle operation.
+It identifies the boundary reached by causal explanation with the origin of perception.

 This origin is unlike any other feature of experience.
 It is never seen as an object.